enigmAsad/CUI-Web_Innovators_Hackathon/backend/BACKEND.md

 ### `verifyToken`

 This middleware is used to protect routes that require authentication.
-It checks for a JWT in the request's cookies.
+It first checks for a JWT in the request's cookies and falls back to a `Bearer` token in the `Authorization` header.
 If the token is valid, it decodes the user's ID and role and attaches them to the request object (`req.userId`, `req.userRole`).
 If the token is missing or invalid, it returns an error.

 ## Environment Variables

 The backend expects the following keys in `backend/.env`:

 - `MONGO_URL`: MongoDB connection string.
-- `JWT_SECRET`: Secret used to sign application JWTs.
+- `JWT_SECRET` (preferred) or `JWT_KEY`: Secret used to sign application JWTs (one of them must be set).
 - `OPENAI_API_KEY`: Credential for the OpenAI Responses API integrations.
 - `MAPBOX_TOKEN`: Access token for Mapbox services used by the weather module.
 - `NEWS_API_KEY`: API key for the farming news feed (NewsAPI).